home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

   type: string
   default: MQTT valve
 object_id:
-  description: Used instead of `name` for automatic generation of `entity_id`
+  description: Used instead of `name` to have the `entity_id` generated automatically.
   required: false
   type: string
 optimistic:
-  description: Flag that defines if switch works in optimistic mode.
+  description: Flag that defines if a switch works in optimistic mode.
   required: false
   type: boolean
-  default: "`false` if state or position topic defined, else `true`."
+  default: "`false` if the state or position topic is defined; `true` otherwise."
 payload_available:
   description: The payload that represents the online state.
   required: false